ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 One of the biggest challenges of handling user privacy is determining best practices for web analytics.
 By definition, the goal of web analytics is to track users, though the aim is typically to better understand how our sites are used so that we can continually adapt and improve them to user needs.

-To ensure user privacy when using analytics we want to ensure that our analytics provider anonymizes our users, limits tracking cookies to our site to ensure that they do not follow a user beyond our site, and that it does not share user information with third parties.
+To improve user privacy, when using analytics, we should ensure that our analytics provider anonymizes our users, limits tracking cookies to our domain, and that it does not share user information with third parties.
 The [US Government's digital analytics program](https://analytics.usa.gov/#explanation) has taken this approach, through ensuring that Google Analytics does not track individuals, share information with third parties, and anonymizes all user I.P. addresses.

-The analytics provider [Piwik](https://piwik.org) actively seeks to [maintain user privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) while working with user analytics through:
+As an additional example, the analytics provider [Piwik](https://piwik.org) actively seeks to [maintain user privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) while working with user analytics through:

 - Providing an analytics opt-out mechanism
 - Deleting logs older than a few months
-- Anonymizing IP addresses
+- Anonymizing I.P. addresses
 - Respecting Do Not Track
 - Setting a short expiration date for cookies